§8A-4-2. Contents of subdivision and land development ordinance.

 (10) A requirement that before development of the land is commenced, subdivision and land development plans and plats must be approved by the applicable planning commission, in accordance with the comprehensive plan, if a comprehensive plan has been adopted;

-(11) A requirement that after approval of the subdivision or land development plat by the planning commission and before the subdivision or development of the land is commenced, the subdivision and land development plat shall be recorded in the office of the clerk of the county commission where a majority of the land to be developed lies;
+(11) A requirement that after approval of the subdivision or land development plat by the planning commission or by the planning commission staff if approval has been appropriately delegated to staff, and before any construction on the land is commenced, the subdivision and land development plat shall be recorded in the office of the clerk of the county commission where a majority of the land to be developed lies;

 (12) A schedule of fees to be charged which are proportioned to the cost of checking and verifying proposed plats;